 Considering the figures cited by the National Association of Realtors, the above-mentioned home improvement projects may provide the biggest Return on Investment (ROI).

 However, it is also true that upgrading your home insurance coverage is imperative due to the following reasons:

 Potential discounts on insurance premiums.

-- Upgrades to your house like with the electrical, plumbing, heating systems minimize the risk of potential damages to your property.
+- Upgrades to your house like with the electrical, plumbing, and heating systems minimize the risk of potential damage to your property.

 - Adding safety measures on your property like fire and burglar alarms, smoke detectors, and even deadbolt locks on doors.
 Other potential sources of discounts include a new roof especially if you live in a hurricane or hail-prone area.
 A newer roof is likely to get higher coverage than an old one because the former will cost more when replaced than the latter.

 The need for a home office.

 The COVID-19 pandemic has caused a lot of people to consider telecommuting worldwide.
 Working from home to remain safe and earning has now become a norm.
 Converting rooms for home offices has likewise prompted renovations.
 Now, having your office in your home may also put you at risk of insufficient coverage, even if you have one.
 To remain operational even in your own home, you will also have to think about transferring supplies, equipment, and/or machinery right to where you are.

 Investing in home improvement projects to not only increase the value of your property but use it to generate additional income is wise.
 Getting a home insurance policy is wiser – just make sure you have enough home insurance to cover the renovation.
 Otherwise, the wisest still, whether the renovation is already ongoing or still on the drawing board, is choosing to upgrade your home insurance policy with supplemental coverage to protect your investment.